-When procuring these goods and services, we apply general and individual criteria.
+When we make these purchases, we apply general and individual criteria.
 In line with our overarching Group Sourcing Policy, we select suppliers that offer the best value for money, meet high quality standards and adhere to the UN Global Compact.
-As a signatory to the Compact, we are committed to honouring all its ten principles; amongst other things, these prohibit any sort of discrimination or the use of child or forced labour, and require that the freedom of association and the right to collective bargaining be upheld.
+As a signatory to the Compact, we are committed to honouring all its ten principles.
+Amongst other things, these prohibit any sort of discrimination or the use of child or forced labour, and require that the freedom of association and the right to collective bargaining be upheld.

-In 2015, we started to participate in a collaborative platform for sustainable supply chain management, which covers a wide range of screening criteria across the topics of environmental impacts, human rights, labour practices and impacts on society.
-Once it is incorporated into our sourcing processes, this collaborative platform will allow us to assess the sustainability performance of our suppliers more systematically and to engage them in improvements.
-The collaboration will thus help to improve the goods and services we buy and reduce the risks associated with our supply chain.
-Implementation of the project will be completed in 2016.
+Recently, we signed up for EcoVadis, a collaborative platform for sustainable supply chain management, which covers a wide range of screening criteria across the topics of environmental impacts, human rights, labour practices and impacts on society.
+This will allow us to assess the sustainability performance of our suppliers more systematically with the help of key performance indicators and to engage them in improvements, thus also reducing potential sustainability risks in our supply chain.